jonathantybirk/instrument-classifier/reports/README.md

 * [ ] Setup cloud monitoring of your instrumented application (M28)
 * [ ] Create one or more alert systems in GCP to alert you if your app is not behaving correctly (M28)
 * [ ] If applicable, optimize the performance of your data loading using distributed data loading (M29)
-* [x] If applicable, optimize the performance of your training pipeline by using distributed training (M30) (TECHNICALLY YES, as we trained the final four models in parallel on different computers)
+* [ ] If applicable, optimize the performance of your training pipeline by using distributed training (M30)
 * [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed (M31)

 ### Extra